 Travelers often begin their journey to mainland China with a stop in Hong Kong.
-In this city of dazzling vistas and prodigious shopping, the Hong Kong Museum of Art is commonly overlooked.
-This is a misfortune since the museum benefits newcomers by offering a comprehensive introduction to China's arts.
+Some just visit Hong Kong.
+In this city of dazzling vistas and prodigious shopping, the Hong Kong Museum of Art is commonly missed.
+Although not a national museum, it had offered an introduction to China's arts.
+Thus, this mention.

 Hong Kong Museum of Art, Main Entrance

 Housed in a modern building in Hong Kong's main tourist area, the Hong Kong Museum of Art is easily accessed.
 The holdings, about 15,000 artworks, is neither large by some standards nor filled with national treasures.
 To give readers a comparison, the Shanghai Museum has more than 1,000,000 objects with at least 120,000 of significant cultural importance.
 The Palace Museum in Beijing has in excess of 1,800,000 artifacts, of these approximately 1,600,000 are deemed historically valuable and nationally protected.